Our Visit to Acadia National Park

 - Stop by the visitor center to get oriented

 - Drive directly to the top of Cadillac Mountain.
-Get there as early as you can to avoid the crowds and parking problems.
+Get a reservation from May to October on recreation.gov for your timed entry reservation.
 Walk around the various trails at Cadillac Mountain

-- Drive the Park Loop and stop at various hiking trails on this road that suits your ability
+- Drive the Park Loop and stop at various hiking trails on this road that suits your ability.
+Hike the Ocean Path Trail.

 - Stop by Jordan Pond and relax in the late afternoon